American Studies

 Summary of requirements:

-2. Any two courses from the ETHN 1200 “Topics in Ethnic Studies” or ETHN 1750 “Advanced Topics in Ethnic Studies” sequence, or similar electives listed under AMST (with approval from the concentration advisor).
+• Any three courses from the ETHN 1200 “Topics in Ethnic Studies” or ETHN 1750 “Advanced Topics in Ethnic Studies” sequence, or similar 1000-level electives listed under AMST (with approval from the concentration advisor).

 • Up to two AMST or ETHN courses below the 1000-level may count toward the focus area (for instance, a first-year seminar and a sophomore seminar).

-• Up to one of the focus area courses may be a Department Independent Study Project (DISP).
-The DISP must be undertaken with Ethnic Studies core faculty (see the faculty listed with Ethnic Studies affliation here) and offered under an ETHN course number.
+• Up to one of the focus area courses may be a Department Independent Study Project (DISP), undertaken with department faculty and offered under an ETHN course number.
 Please consult the guidelines for designing a DISP.
 A Department Independent Study Project Form and a draft syllabus will be due to the concentration advisor no later than two weeks into the semester the DISP takes place.

-Honors in the concentration: Concentrators planning to pursue honors should take the joint AMST/ETHN Honors Seminar, AMST 1800, in the spring of their junior year.
-The Honors Seminar counts as one of your focus area courses.
-If planning to study abroad during your junior spring, you should email your concentration advisor and the current Honors Director to explain your situation and make an alternative plan for developing a thesis proposal.
-Students pursuing honors are required to take two independent study courses (ETHN 1920) in their senior year in order to complete the honors thesis.
+• Honor Thesis (optional): Concentrators hoping to pursue honors should take the joint AMST/ETHN Honors Seminar, AMST 1800, in the spring of their junior year.
+Students pursuing honors are also required to take two independent student courses (ETHN 1920) in their senior year in order to complete the honors thesis.
 These independent study courses raise the total number of required concentration courses to 12.

 Course Substitutions/Exceptions